Attorneys Providing Aggressive Advocacy For Traumatic Brain Injury Victims

-At Goldstein & Goldstein, LLP, located in East Orange, we have handled many cases involving people in New Jersey who have received a traumatic brain injury, known as a TBI, as a result of a car accident.
-We know how serious a TBI can be, and the long-term effects it can have on a person, so our attorneys are prepared to do what they can to make sure that victims of car crashes can be properly compensated for their injuries.
+At Goldstein & Goldstein, LLP, we have handled many cases involving people in New Jersey who have suffered a traumatic brain injury (TBI) as a result of a car accident or other scenario.
+We know how serious a TBI can be and the long-term effects it can have on a person, and our attorneys are prepared to do what they can to make sure that victims are properly compensated for their injuries.

 What Is A Traumatic Brain Injury?

-When someone has been in a car crash, the forces he or she experiences can prove to be extremely violent.
+A traumatic brain injury (also called a concussion) is caused by a significant impact on the head, resulting in an injury that affects brain functioning (temporarily, long-term or permanently).
+When someone has been in a car crash, for example, the forces they experience can prove to be extremely violent.
 A person’s head might be injured not only from being hit by something, such as a car window or dashboard, but also because of the brain being violently shifted inside the skull as a result of a sudden, unexpected stop (such as a motor vehicle collision).